runZeroInc/sshamble/README.md

 ## Installation

+Binaries are available from the [releases page](https://github.com/runZeroInc/sshamble/releases).

-SSHamble requires a recent version of Go (1.22.6+)
+To build SSHamble from source, ensure that you have a recent version of Go (1.22.6+) installed.

-You can use Go to download the binary into the `bin` directory in your GOPATH.
+You can use Go to install a binary into the `bin` directory in your GOPATH.

 If you are using macOS, you may run into errors at runtime unless you disable CGO before building:
 ```shell